Health benefits of meditation

 “For a long time, meditation was considered a spiritual or religious practice, but we’ve found it extends far beyond that.
 It can elicit a physiological response in people who meditate regularly,” says Jacob Manjooran, MD, a board-certfied psychiatrist at Southern Hills Hospital and Medical Center.

-• Anxiety and depression: Meditation can decrease anxiety, stress and depression while increasing emotional regulation, awareness, self-control, happiness and social connections.
+• Anxiety and depression: Meditation reduces anxiety and boosts emotional regulation, awareness, happiness and social bonds.

 • Pain management and cancer treatment: The National Center for Complementary and Integrative Health, a branch of the National Institutes of Health, found that meditation can help control pain without using the brain’s naturally occurring opiates to do so.